 These improvements include:

 Like the other models in Rammer's Large Range of hydraulic hammers, the new 9033 is designed for a long, trouble-free life.
 The new model utilizes long-life, high-tension VIDAT tie rods for improved reliability and lower operating costs.
-The tool-retaining pins are locked by simple, reliable rubber rings, while the surface of the lower tool bushing has been specifically designed to provide longer tool life.
+The tool-retaining pins are locked by simple, reliable rubber rings, while the surface of the lower tool bushing has been specifically designed to provide longer tool life, according to the manufacturer.

 The Rammer 9033 also becomes the latest (and final) model in the Rammer Large Range to benefit from the addition of the Ramvalve overflow protection system.